jcontreras2693/AREP-Lab5/README.md

 ## Creation of a CRUD System to Manage Properties

-In this project, we will develop a simple CRUD (Create, Read, Update, Delete) system for managing real estate properties.
-They will build a basic web application that enables users to perform key operations on property listings, finally the web application will be released in AWS.
+In this project, we will develop a simple CRUD (Create, Read, Update, Delete) system for managing real estate properties through a web application.
+Users will be able to perform key operations on property listings, and the application will be deployed in the cloud using AWS EC2 instances.

-## Project Summary
+The backend is built with Spring Boot and runs inside a Docker container on one EC2 instance, while the MySQL database is hosted in another Docker container on a separate EC2 instance.
+This architecture ensures scalability, maintainability, and separation of concerns, providing a flexible and efficient deployment strategy.

 ## Architecture

-The architecture used aligns with the Client-Server pattern, in which a server hosts all resources, and one or more clients can access and use these resources through requests that are responded to by the Backend's REST services.
+The architecture of this project follows a distributed deployment model using AWS EC2 instances.
+It consists of three main components:

+- Browser: Users interact with the system through a web browser, sending requests to the web application.
+- WebApplication: A Spring Boot application runs inside a Docker container on a EC2 instance, handling business logic, processing user requests, and communicating with the database.
+- Database: A MySQL database runs inside a Docker container on a separate EC2 instance, storing and managing property data.

 ![](src/main/resources/images/architecture.png)